Our Next Book

 The elusive creative process

-It's not that I haven't been trying.
-I'm pretty much always thinking about "my next picture book."
-My notes are filled with so many different book ideas.
 But having ideas is one thing, and bringing one to life is another.
-There were a few years where it seemed life was telling me, now's not the time.
+There were a few years (I.e. my IVF years) where I couldn't get past the idea stage, and it seemed that maybe I would stop making picture books.
 The harder I pushed, the more elusive it became.
 When I tried to let go, it seemed to drift even further away.
-I stayed the course, and showed up everyday, but it was definitely a hard feeling.
+I turned my attention to other projects like Nature Spirit and The Solar Terms.
+I kept developing my skills, showing up everyday, but it was definitely a hard feeling.

 Then, a few weeks ago, something shifted.
 Questions and answers clicked into place.
 I found a new sense of "why" (more on that below).
 I finished the manuscript.
 And finally, I felt it: Yes, this is the next book I want to make.
 I'm going to make it.